 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

 If your AC equipment was made after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
 However, if your air conditioning system was manufactured before January 2010, you have some options:

 1) Buy an upgraded, more environmentally-friendly system, which uses the approved A/C refrigerant.

 2) Call an expert to replace the parts in your current AC equipment to help make it compatible with approved A/C refrigerant.
 Understand, though, this is not recommended because it could void your warranty(ies).

 3) Keep using recycled R22 until 2020.

 READY TO BE DONE WITH IT?

-If you don’t want to panic about the issue of your refrigerant being phased-out, or you don’t want to stress about the increasing costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call All American Air Service Experts Heating & Air Conditioning today and we’ll come out and provide you a free in-home estimate on a new air conditioner, just in time for spring!
+If you don’t want to panic about the issue of your refrigerant being phased-out, or you don’t want to worry about the increasing costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call All American Air Service Experts today and we’ll come out and provide you a free in-home estimate on a new air conditioner, just in time for spring!